holehan/termux-extras/content/_index.md

 ### Alternative: Build it yourself

-The scripts to build the packages [can be found at my fork](https://github.com/holehan/termux-packages) of the [official termux repository](https://github.com/termux/termux-packages).
-Find the Hugo build script at <https://github.com/holehan/termux-packages/tree/master/packages/hugo>
+The scripts to build the packages [can be found at this fork](https://github.com/holehan/termux-packages) of the [official termux repository](https://github.com/termux/termux-packages).
+Find the Hugo build script at <https://github.com/holehan/termux-packages/tree/master/packages/hugo>.